Khiingleo/simple_shell/README.md

 ### CREATOR

-This shell was created by shalom Ogoziem
+This shell was created by shalom Ogoziem and Akande Emmanuel